samuel-jimenez/GramEditor/docs/src/languages/ruby.md

 ## Setting up `solargraph`

 Solargraph has formatting and diagnostics disabled by default.
-We can tell Tehanu to enable them by adding the following to your `settings.json`:
+We can tell Gram to enable them by adding the following to your `settings.json`:

 ```json [settings]
 {